Student Clubs and Organizations

-FBLA - (Mr. Snelling) Future Business Leaders Of America is an organization established to help students gain leadership skills in a fun and exciting environment.
+FBLA - Future Business Leaders of America (Mr. Snelling) is an organization established to help students gain leadership skills in a fun and exciting environment.
 Members are involved in competitive events, travel, service projects, and social events.
 FBLA activities include, Chili Cook-Off, Field Trips, as well as District and State contests, just to name a few.

-FFA - (Mr. Roehrs) The FFA (Future Farmers of America) is a national organization dedicated to preparing members for leadership and careers in the science, business and technology of agriculture.
-The FFA is only open to those students enrolled in Mr. Roehrs’ agriculture class.
+FFA Future Farmers of America - (Mrs. Brotherton) is a national organization dedicated to preparing members for leadership and careers in the science, business and technology of agriculture.
+The FFA is only open to those students enrolled in Ms. Hodges agriculture class.
 FFA is an inter-curricular club and many aspects of the organization will take place in class.
 Meetings will generally be held in the evenings (6-7 o’clock) once a month.
 Dues will be between $15 and $20 depending on what State and National dues are set at.
 Members are also encouraged to purchase an FFA Jacket (~$60) but it is not required.

-National Honor Society - (Mrs. Gatlin) is a service organization for involved students with a minimum cumulative grade point average of 3.5.
-We have a club project to help children in the "Share Your Christmas" project and then each member does 10 hours of unpaid service for the community or an individual during the year.
+National Honor Society - (Mrs. D Wilson) is a service organization for involved students with a minimum cumulative grade point average of 3.5.
+Each member does 10 hours of unpaid service for the community or an individual during the year.
 The goal is to make students aware of the opportunities to contribute to their community both now and as adults.
 Meetings are as necessary.
 Admission to NHS is by application, during the sophomore year which will be judged by a committee of teachers.
 Membership looks good on a college and job applications.